California Mountain Lions

 More than half of California is mountain lion habitat.
 Mountain lions generally exist wherever deer are found.
 They are solitary and elusive, and their nature is to avoid humans.

 Mountain lions that threaten people are immediately killed.
-Those that prey on pets or livestock can be killed by a property owner after the required depredation permit is secured.
+Those that prey on pets or livestock can be killed by a property owner after the required permit is secured.
 Moving problem mountain lions is not an option.
-It causes deadly conflicts with other mountain lions already there.
+It causes deadly territorial conflicts with other mountain lions already there.
 Or the relocated mountain lion returns.

 Living in Mountain Lion Country